Table of Contents

 Electrolysis vs Laser Hair Removal – Benefits of Electrolysis

 Electrolysis is another method of hair removal used by hair removal clinics.
-It also interferes with hair growth.
+Unfortunately, it also interferes with hair growth.
 The technique involves introducing an epilator into the skin.
-It employs shortwave radio waves to inhibit the growth of new hair in hair follicles.
+It employs shortwave radio waves to inhibit new hair growth in hair follicles.

 This destroys your hair follicles, inhibiting hair development and causing hair loss.
 However, numerous follow-up consultations are still required for optimal outcomes.